Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition.md

 This perspective focuses on the material infrastructure, channels, and transmission systems that carry and propagate information—how the information system is instantiated and spread in the world.
 It examines the "how" of information transmission.

 - **Network Dynamics:** Direct confrontation operates through the removal of nodes (entities, agents, or channels) and edges (communication links) in the network of information flow.
-When System A suppresses System B, it may block B’s access to audiences, resources, or platforms, fragmenting the network and isolating B.
+When System A suppresses System B, it may block B’s access to audiences, resources, or platforms, fragmenting the network and isolating B. This targets the rival system’s **repeaters** (transmission mechanisms) and **anchors** (stabilizing structures), disrupting its ability to propagate and maintain coherence.
 - **Resource Flow Analysis:** Suppression redirects attention, material support, and cognitive resources away from the suppressed system toward the dominant one.
 - **Observable Effects:** The network becomes more fragmented, with longer and more circuitous routes required for information to travel between remaining systems.
 Isolated clusters or “echo chambers” may form, and the suppressed system loses its ability to act as a bridge or influencer.